-Both of these questions are answered differently from state to state, although there are a lot of consistencies in states that have adopted a standard “Little Miller Act.”
+Both of these vary from state to state, although there are a lot of consistencies in states that have adopted a standard “Little Miller Act.”

 Submitting a bond claim, at times, can be more complex than filing a lien claim.
 Typically, bond claims are “filed” by sending the claim via certified mail, return receipt requested to the required parties.
-The “required parties” that must receive the claim will vary by state, but it will be some combination of the GC, the Surety, and the Public Authority.
+The “required parties” that must receive the claim will vary by state, but it will be some combination of the GC, the surety, and the property owner/public authority.

 Contractors do not want claims against the bonds they post.
-Their bond history will directly affect the cost of acquiring bonding moving forward, so threatening to file suit against the bond just might light a fire under the GC’s rear-end which could result in payment.
+Their bond history, including any claims made against it, will directly affect the cost of acquiring bonding moving forward.
+As a result, threatening to file suit against the bond just might light a fire under the GC’s rear-end which could result in payment.

 If nothing else, a Notice of Intent to Proceed Against Bond will give the GC one last chance to pay up before taking to the courts.
 Since this is not a required document, it merely needs to be sent within the timeframe to file suit against the bond.
 It’s best practice to allow the contractor some time between sending this notice and filing a bond claim, but if deadlines are coming on quickly, don’t delay filing suit.